June 7th, 2021

-They used a drone to survey the populations of the salmon, which greatly shortened the project time while providing more accurate results than previous methods.
+They used a american made drone to survey the populations of the salmon, which greatly shortened the project time while providing more accurate results than previous methods.
 It also supplied them with additional insights into the ecosystem processes and habitat.

 Daniel Aurebach preparing to collect data on the salmon populations of the Wenatchee River.
 (Daily Evergreen)

 The data the drones collect also allows researchers to monitor the prevalence and distribution of animal populations, and can provide them with insights on animal habitats and their sustainability.
 This can shed light on factors that may be adversely affecting population growth rates, as well as reveal areas of potential shortages.